RA12

 RA12 was a Puerto Rican professional baseball team based in San Juan.
-It competes in the Liga de Béisbol Profesional Roberto Clemente (LBPRC).
+It competed in the Liga de Béisbol Profesional Roberto Clemente (LBPRC).
 Between its inception in 2020 and its final season in 2023–24, the team played its home games at Hiram Bithorn Stadium in San Juan.

 The team's founder, owner and namesake was Hall of Fame Puerto Rican professional baseball player Roberto Alomar.
 It was intended to serve as a development team for young Puerto Rican players.

 The team finished in last place in each of its four seasons in the league.
 In 2024, Alomar revived the Senadores de San Juan in LBPRC and discontinued RA12.

 History

 In 2017, Robert Alomar and his father, Sandy, were watching a game in the LBPRC and lamented the lack of young, Puerto Rican players in the league.
 Alomar had been 17 years old when he debuted in the league under manager Felipe Alou and credited that experience with helping him reach Major League Baseball at 20 years old.

 In June 2020, Alomar approached the leadership of the LBPRC about adding an expansion team to the league.
 On June 10, Juan A. Flores Galarza, president of the LBPRC, announced that the league's board of directors had unanimously approved the admission of Alomar's team, to be named RA12 after Alomar's initials and the uniform number he wore as a player.
 Its logo featured a silhouette of Alomar celebrating a home run in the 1992 World Series.

 Alomar's stated goal in forming RA12 was to "serv[e] the youth of Puerto Rico."
 The following month, he joined the board of directors of the LBPRC.
 He said he felt the league needed "to be the foundation of player development in Puerto Rico."

 The team was to begin play that December in the COVID-shortened 2020–21 season with Alex Cintrón as manager, Ricky Bones as pitching coach and Roberto's brother, Sandy Alomar Jr., as bench coach.
 José Muñoz and Carlos Baerga also joined the coaching staff.
 In late October, Cintrón announced that he would not be able to manage the team due to health concerns.
 He was subsequently replaced in that role by Andy González.
 Sandy Alomar Sr. was named RA12's general manager.
 The team filled out its roster by staging tryouts throughout Puerto Rico.

 In its inaugural season, RA12 finished in last place in the standings with a record of 2–16 and last in most statistical categories including runs, runs allowed, hits, hits allowed, walks and walks allowed.
 However, the team's batters were also 5.8 years younger on average than those of the league's three other teams and its pitchers were 4.3 years younger on average.
 In spite of its statistical record, Alomar described the season as a success.
 He reiterated that his intent was to give young players the chance to play professional baseball against high-level talent.